 Students who earn below a C- in one or more courses at the end of the first or third quarter will be placed on Academic Warning for the remainder of that semester.
-Based on conversations between teachers, Academic Deans, the student, and the family, a support plan will be put in place.
+Based on conversations between teachers, the Associate Head of School for Academics, the student, and the family, a support plan will be put in place.
 This may include more regular meetings with teachers, more regular communication between family, child, and teacher, more structured free time, less freedom around electronic use during the school day, and the encouragement for arrangement of tutoring outside of school.
 If a student earns below a C- for the first semester, second semester, or entire year, the student will continue to be on Academic Warning for the following semester.
 Additionally, further supports or actions may ensue that could include more of any of the aforementioned supports, limitation of participation in optional after school activities, or ultimately, the repetition of a course or grade in the case of failing grades for the entire year.
-Supports will remain in place as long as the teacher(s), Academic Deans, and family believe necessary and until the students' running semester grade rises to a C- or above.
-At the end of each quarter, after report cards are published, the Academic Deans will notify any students and their families of Academic Warning status.
+Supports will remain in place as long as the teacher(s), Associate Head of School for Academics, and family believe necessary and until the students' running semester grade rises to a C- or above.
+At the end of each quarter, or after report cards are published, the Associate Head of School for Academics will notify any students and their families of Academic Warning status.